tealamore/tealamore.github.io/_posts/2018-2-20-ES6-Regex-Unicode.md

     <p> Remember `\u` is different from the u-flag. </p>
 </div>

 Let's start off with what exactly is unicode and how it works in javascript.
-TODOD:
+TODO:

 Now that we have somewhat of a good understanding of unicode, let's play with regular expressions and see how the u-flag helps us.